casper-ecosystem/lottery-demo-dapp/smart-contract/README.md

-# Lottery Smart Contract - Demo
+# Lottery Demo dApp Smart Contract

 This smart contract allows users to participate in a demo lottery on the Casper blockchain.
 Users can purchase tickets and have a chance to win the prize pool, which is accumulated from ticket purchases or a consolation prize.